 Less than a year later E. Sherman Clarke had died and the leased office was destroyed by fire.
 To survive, they had to raise $10,000 to receive the $90,000 DR grant.
 By the end of 1976, WCIL had a new executive Director, Douglas A. Martin, and a board of directors who went straight to work.
 They quickly held a meeting with invited guests to discuss the enormous block facing this small but gutsy little nonprofit.

 Helen Levin was one of the guests and soon after mailed a check for $10,000 to WCIL and, in essence, gave WCIL to the Westside, where for the first time, people with disabilities served people with disabilities-peer to peer.

-Today WCIL is never without consumers of all ages, people using chairs, canes, walkers, who are blind, deaf, and have any disability you name come every weekday to WCIL for services and programs designed for people with disabilities.
+Today WCIL is never without members of all ages, people using chairs, canes, walkers, who are blind, Deaf, and have any disability you name come every weekday to WCIL for services and programs designed for people with disabilities.